beechwoodswimclubky/BeechwoodSwimClub/src/pages/membership.md

 <p>We will be asking for the same help this coming year, so we do not have to reduce our hours.</p>

 <p>To keep the pool open once  school starts back in August this year, we are asking adult members to consider getting their Lifeguard certification.
 Members will need to commit to 2 shifts (12-4 p.m.) per week for 2 weeks.
 We would need 2 people per day (Monday – Friday) starting mid-August.
-We are looking for a maximum of 5 volunteers.
-We will hold a lifeguard certification class at the pool for those who are volunteering.</p>
+We are looking for a maximum of 10 volunteers.
+Lifeguarding classes are taught through the American Red Cross.</p>

 <p>Please know that there is additional training on our emergency protocols at Beechwood Swim Club.
-Volunteers must attend those training sessions as well.</p>
+Volunteers must attend those training sessions as well.
+The pool will reimburse the volunteers for their certification.</p>

 <p>If you are interested, please contact us at <a href="mailto:beechwoodswimclubky@gmail.com">beechwoodswimclubky@gmail.com</a></p>